foundry-rs/book/src/forge/invariant-testing.md

 ## Defining Invariants

-Invariants are mathematical expressions that should always hold true over the course of a fuzzing campaign.
+Invariants are conditions expressions that should always hold true over the course of a fuzzing campaign.
 A good invariant testing suite should have as many invariants as possible, and can have different testing suites for different protocol states.

+Examples of invariants are:
+- *"The xy=k formula always holds"* for Uniswap
+- *"The sum of all owner balances is equal to the total supply"* for an ERC-20 token.

-There are different ways to assert invariants:
+There are different ways to assert invariants, as outlined in the table below:

 <table>
 <tr><th>Type</th><th>Explanation</th><th>Example</th></tr>